zencart/square_payments_for_zencart/README.md

 ## About

-The Square payment gateway allows you to connect your SquareUp account to your online store.
+The Square payment plugin allows you to connect your Square account to your online store.

 The payment gateway is operated by Square, Inc, which also offers POS card-swipe readers to handle card-present transactions you can conduct from your phone or tablet in-store or mobile.